jamsocket/limelight/README.md

   It accomplishes this by using a *shadow GPU* that tracks the GPU's state, diffs it with the desired state, and sends only the necessary instructions to WebGL.
 - Provides abstractions for buffers and uniforms that **defer GPU calls until the draw cycle**.
-  (See [WebGL Insights](http://www.webglinsights.com/) section 14.2, *Deferring until the Draw Cycle*.)
-- Provides a **typed interface to uniforms and buffers**, and automatically generates vertex array objects (VAOs) from Rust data types through a derive macro.
+- Provides a **typed interface to uniforms and buffers**, and automatically generates bindings between shader attributes and Rust `struct`s through a derive macro.

 ## Getting started